Novel Bronchoscopic Management of Bleeding from The Respiratory Tract

 The mortality rate of surgical intervention increases when surgery is significant in volume or performed for vital indication.
 (11,26) However, the recurrence rate among survivors was low.
 For example, Kiral and co-authors showed a 4% mortality during 23 months.
 (11) Surgical intervention is beneficial in high-risk recurrences after bronchial arterial embolization.
 Some authors consider embolization a useful temporary preoperative measure for patients for whom surgical treatment is the choice.
 (27) They believe that a multidisciplinary discussion encompassing a surgeon, a pulmonologist, and a radiology specialist must decide the best strategy for bleeding treatment.

 Survival rates are also significantly affected by antituberculosis therapy.
 Zhang and co-authors showed that the patients who did not receive such therapy were shown to have postoperative complications, possibly caused by interstitial fibrosis or damage to the lung parenchyma remaining after resection.
 (23) Prolonged air loss, pulmonary infections, broncho-pleural fistula (BPF), etc., prevail among such complications.
-Therefore, sufficient time should be taken to fully optimize the condition of surgical patients.
+Therefore, sufficient time should be taken to optimize surgical patients' conditions fully.
 It is better to determine this period of antituberculosis treatment for 2-3 months before the surgery.
 Many authors consider it ideal that the patient does not secrete bacteria for a certain period.

 Urgent surgery is also associated with a high risk of complications.
 (10,28) It is partly related to hemodynamic coagulopathy when the patient already had significant blood loss.
 Among other critical considerations, it is worth noting that pulmonary function tests are not usually performed in acute hemorrhage, and it is not possible to determine how the patient will tolerate lung resection.
 Therefore, the best option is to stop acute bleeding and prepare the patient for surgery for as long as possible.